 How can I volunteer for Vivid Sydney 2017?

-Applications to volunteer at Vivid Sydney 2017 are now open.
+Applications to volunteer for Vivid Sydney 2017 have now closed.

 How can my business become involved in Vivid Sydney?